teamforus/docs.forus.io/foundation/Values.md

 Important and lasting beliefs or ideals shared by the members of a culture about what is good or bad and desirable or undesirable.

-1. Always aim for the highest possible good (jordan peterson)
+1. Always aim for the highest possible good
 2. Be open, honest and transparant
 3. Build the organisation you want to be a part of
 4. Your time is valuable, others their time is valuable